oracle-livelabs/oci/jde-fullstack-dr/switchover-prechecks/switchover-prechecks.md

   ![drpg execute prechecks](./images/phoenix-execute-prechecks.png)

-## Task 2: Monitor the executed prechecks plan
+## Task 2: Monitor the executed prechecks

 1. Navigate to **Plan executions** section under **Resources** and select the **Precheck_1** plan execution.
 Initially, it will show the status as **ACTIVE** all the **Built-in Prechecks** as *Queued*